karakelian/getting-started/README.md

   - effective team-based communication --- using https://www.slack.com
   - source and version control --- using https://git-scm.com/
   - container, containerization --- using https://docker.com
-  - automation, automation, automation --- it's a mind set, not a tool!
+  - automation, automation, automation --- it's a mindset, not a tool!

 # Required Background Knowledge: